marinasundstrom/iot-concept/README.md

 It also runs a custom quick-and-dirty HttpServer, built on the Windows Runtime API:s, that can receive REST-requests (JSON) to update or clear a given pin.

-This makes it possible for the iOS-app to connect to the server.
+This REST API allows for the iOS client app to connect to the server and control the GPIO-pins.

 ## Patterns